neilxdsouza/xtcc-qscript/README.md

 Requirements:
 g++, flex, bison.
-For Mobile - emscripten and phonegap (we are using 2.7.0) emscripten itself requires clang . compilation to Wt and wxWidgets is lagging behind the mobile build
+For Mobile - emscripten and phonegap (we are using 2.7.0) emscripten itself requires clang . compilation to Wt and wxWidgets is lagging behind the mobile build, and the current focus is to stabilize the tablet based solution first.
+The project is not in the master branch - you will need to checkout the other-specify branch (see instructions below)

 Build: